Our approach to preclinical and clinical development

 In-licensing interests span from lead optimisation to early clinical development.
 Sources of innovation include academic and research institutions and early-stage companies that would benefit from our approach to ‘connected innovation', science, finance and commerce.

-For innovators interested in working with ValiRx we invite you to send a non-confidential summary of your project to: firstname.lastname@example.org.
+For innovators interested in working with ValiRx we invite you to send a non-confidential summary of your project to Dr Suzanne Dilly: email@example.com.

-Clinical stage partners, interested in collaborating on the clinical development of an asset in the ValiRx pipeline, should contact: email@example.com.
+Clinical stage partners who are interested in collaborating on the clinical development of an asset in the ValiRx pipeline should contact Dr Suzanne Dilly on: firstname.lastname@example.org.